ariwooze/ariwooze/README.md

-# Hi, I'm Ariana Falisya👋
+# Hi, I'm Ariana 👋

 I'm a final-year Computer Science student specializing in Cybersecurity at Multimedia University.